TheRedSpy15/The-Trail/README.md

    - System time in mid game menu
    - More cities
    - Personal armoury
-   - More guns
-      With different sounds for each
+   - More guns (with different sounds for each)
    - chance to miss shooting at thief